Visiting Spring Valley Hospital

 Spring Valley Hospital Medical is a nonsmoking facility.
 It is the hospital's policy to provide a smoke-free environment for patients, visitors, employees, medical staff, vendors and contractors within, and immediately surrounding the institution.
 Smoking in patient rooms, or anywhere else within the facility is prohibited.
 Designated smoking areas are outside the building.
 The staff asks that patients not leave the hospital to smoke outside.
 It's very important to note to telemetry patients, that the telemetry transmitter will not transmit outside the hospital.

-A chapel is located by the admitting entrance.
+A chapel is located near the patient registration department.

 Patient Medical Records